useshortcut/spymemcached/README.markdown

 This argument is used to specify the ipv4 address of your testing server.
 By default it is set to localhost.

-    -Dserver.address_v6=ipv6_address_of_testing_server

-This argument is used to set the ipv6 address of your testing server.
-By default it is set to ::1.
-If an ipv6 address is specified then an ipv4 address must be specified otherwise there may be test failures.

     -Dserver.port_number=port_number_of_memcached